Dhiraj997/FInance_Stock_Price.py/README.md

 2. Banks: Bank of America, CitiGroup, Goldman Sachs, JPMorgan Chase, Morgan Stanley, Wells Fargo.

-3. In the project, there is one Finance.py file which contains everything about the project some questions, code and conclusion.
+3. In the project, there is one Finance Project.py file which contains everything about the project some questions, code and conclusion.